Nutritional tips to help with the symptoms of Menopause

 Give yourself a break from all of the unmanageable symptoms of menopause, by supporting yourself with ultimate nutritional health.

-Top tips from Resident Nutritionst at Shine, Church Street,
+Top tips from Resident Nutritionist at Shine, Church Street,

 Fabiana Matos.